ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 * `W3CWebSocketClient <function>` Class, implementing WebSocketClient interface by W3C

 Sets the WebSocket class, on the base of which objects of the `ResponsiveWebSocketClient` class will be created.
-The method must be called before the first call of the `ResponsiveWebSocketClient` constructor.
+The method must be applied before the first call of the `ResponsiveWebSocketClient` constructor.

 Method provides opportunity to use `ResponsiveWebSocketClient` in browser and node.js.
 Example: